hizhatt/Milestone2/README.md

 (Was) NEW:
 - Importing file is now complete

-What will never be done <is not done>:
+What will never be done --is not done--:
 - Searching for numbers (with arguments)
 - Sorting records